Hexipy/HexBio/README.md

 ## Current Focus

 _ **_Building a big and intricate project that is going to make my career stand out_**
-- **_Meanwhile, I am developing a game to teach basic programming skills in Python, emphasizing object-oriented programming (OOP) and targeting adults through a graphical and adventure-themed experience._**

 ---

 ## Goals

 - **Short-term**: _Complete my course and apply my knowledge to real-world projects._
-- **Long-term**: _Become a proficient data developer and data scientist, contributing to innovative solutions that make a difference._
+- **Long-term**: _Become a proficient data developer, contributing to innovative solutions that make a difference._

 ---